Percival Gull: Design and development

-Although Gull variants were powered by five different engines, those were all inverted inline air-cooled types driving two-bladed propellers, making for a neatly faired installation.
+Although Gull variants were powered by five different engines, these were all inverted inline air-cooled types driving two-bladed propellers, making for a neatly faired installation.
 The rear fuselage was of square cross section with a rounded top.
 The glazed cabin joined smoothly into a raised dorsal fairing, and placed the pilot in front and two passenger seats, slightly staggered behind.
 Entry into the early models was via the sliding canopy.
 The main undercarriage was fixed and spatted, each wheel mounted on three struts in the early models; there was a small steerable tail wheel.

 The early models could be fitted with one of two 130 hp (97 kW) 4-cylinder engines, the Cirrus Hermes IV, or the de Havilland Gipsy Major.
 Alternatively, for racing or for pilots desiring more power, the 160 hp (119 kW) Napier Javelin III 6-cylinder engine was an option.
 The D.2 variants are known generically as the "Gull Four" (not "Gull IV").
 That was despite the Javelin 6-cylinder engine in the Gull Four Mk IIA, and that before the war the Gipsy Major-powered variant was known as the "Gull Major".
 In 1934, one Gull was modified with cabin doors, revised and shorter glazing, and a faired, single-strut main undercarriage.
 This version was known as the Gull Four Mk III, (retrospectively P.1D), and those refinements were incorporated in all later Gulls.

 The final variant was the D.3 "Gull Six", similar to the D.2 "Gull Four Mk III" with the revised canopy and undercarriage, but with the much more powerful 200 hp (149 kW) de Havilland Gipsy Six 6-cylinder engine.
 This had the same length and span as the Gull Major variants, but was 195 lb (88 kg) heavier and much faster at 178 mph (286 km/h).
 One Gull Six (VT-AGV) had the cabin replaced with a tandem pair of open cockpits.
 It was sometimes known as the P.7 "Touring Gull".

 Operational history

 Gulls sold well to private owners, offering speed and comfort.
 Others were bought by charter companies, and were used for photographic and newspaper work.
 Gulls were used, for example, to cover distant but important events such as the Italo-Abyssinian war of 1935.
-Some were used for company communications, such as Avro Aircraft and Shell.
-The sole Gull Four Mk III (G-ADOE) was used by Blackburn Aircraft as a test bed for both the Cirrus Major Mks 1 and 2 engines.
+Some were used for company communications, for example by Avro Aircraft and Shell.
+The sole Gull Four Mk III (G-ADOE) was used by Blackburn Aircraft as a testbed for both the Cirrus Major Mks 1 and 2 engines.
 Gulls were sold abroad, to France, Australia, Japan, Brazil and elsewhere.
 Two Gulls worked the Karachi-Lahore mail run for Indian National Airways.